beachwood23/beachwood23.github.io/now.md

 ## What am I doing now?
+Borrowing the idea of the "now" page from [Derek Sivers](https://sive.rs/now2).
+---
 ### December 1, 2024

 I am living in Burlington, Vermont.
 We moved over the summer.